onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     :id: R-32217
     :target: XNF
     :keyword: MUST
+    :updated: casablanca

-    The xNF **MUST** have routable FQDNs that are reachable via the Ansible Server for the endpoints (VMs) of a xNF on which playbooks will be executed.
+    The xNF **MUST** have routable management IP addresses or FQDNs that are reachable via the Ansible Server for the endpoints (VMs) of a xNF that playbooks will target.
 ONAP will initiate requests to the Ansible Server for invocation of playbooks against these end points [#7.3.3]_.

 .. req::
     :id: R-54373